Rufus For Real

 What You'll Need and Why

-• Meat - I use ground beef because that's what my family loves.
-Feel free to throw in ground pork or Italian sausage!
+• Meat — I use ground beef because that’s what my family loves, but this sauce is flexible.
+Ground pork or Italian sausage work beautifully here and add extra richness.

 Tips and Tricks